 In 1994 Dr. Bondarovskaya brought a team of young women to Bratislava, Slovakia (where we had lived for 6 months in 1992-93 working on a project for the United Nations).
 Janae provided two weeks of training in Practical Psychology for this team, who returned to Kiev to work in ROZRADA.
 She and her team began offering social services, psychotherapy, consultation, training, and resources for individuals, couples and families who had been evacuated into Kiev and housed in remote parts of the city without any attention to their mental or physical needs.
 ROZRADA gradually expanded its mission to include support for Ukrainians struggling with the rapid political, social, and political changes created as a result of the fall of the Soviet Union.

-Between 1990 and 1995, Janae made a half dozen trips to Ukraine.
+Between 1990 and 2000, Janae made a half dozen trips to Ukraine.
 She provided ongoing training, consultation, and supervision for the young team of professionals that she had trained.
-During these numerous trips, she lived with Dr. Bondarovskaya, her husband, and her mother.
+During these numerous trips, she stayed with Dr. Bondarovskaya, her husband, and her mother.
 These cross-cultural experiences were expansive on many levels, as they allowed her to understand the Ukrainian culture at a much deeper and more personal level.
 From the first time she set foot on Ukrainian soil, Janae began to feel “at home” in Eastern Europe, particularly in Ukraine.
 While she is technically an American, her soul is “Ukrainian.”